nutanix-japan/Karbon_Monitoring_Logging_Material/cleanup/cleanup.rst

 - Elastic Stack is open-source logging collector, analyser and visualisation framework
 - Nutanix Karbon deployed kubernetes has a default implementation of Elastic Stack (Elastisearch and Kibana), and Fluent Bit for logs processing
 - Kibana is the log visualisation tool of choice in the Elastic Stack
-- Customer are able to deploy their own instance of Elastic Stack for their applications
+- Customers are able to deploy their own instance of Elastic Stack for their applications
+- Kubernetes operators are a easy way of installing, upgrading, life-cycle managing a complex stateful application